AndresMpa/mu-vim/README.md

 nvim
 ```

-On a Mac, install Homebrew first if you do not have it.
+On a Mac, install Homebrew first.
 The installer uses `brew install` and does not need sudo.

-### Windows
+Windows:

 ```
 cd %LOCALAPPDATA%